 Pavilion of the United States at the 17th International Architecture Exhibition – La Biennale di Venezia to Explore Wood-Framed Construction in American Architecture

 Organized by Curators Paul Andersen and Paul Preissner, AMERICAN FRAMING Will Feature a Monumental Site-Specific Installation on the Façade of the Pavilion.
-U.S. Pavilion Commissioned by the University of Chicago at Illinois.
+U.S. Pavilion Commissioned by the University of Illinois at Chicago

 The University of Illinois at Chicago (UIC), in cooperation with the U.S. Department of State’s Bureau of Educational and Cultural Affairs, will present AMERICAN FRAMING, an exhibition exploring the ubiquity and aesthetic power of wood-framed construction in American architecture, representing the United States at the 17th International Architecture Exhibition of La Biennale di Venezia.
 AMERICAN FRAMING is co-curated by architects Paul Andersen and Paul Preissner (Commissioner), faculty members of UIC’s School of Architecture, and frequent collaborators who also lead respective independent firms.
 The exhibition will be on view May 22 through November 21, 2021.